-Course is primarily reserved for MS in Accounting students and therefore has limited MBA seating.
+- Course is primarily reserved for MS in Accounting students and therefore has limited MBA seating. - This course will follow the official University academic calendar.
+Please be sure to reference course syllabus for scheduled meeting times throughout the semester.

 BACC 2258: STRATEGIC COST MANAGEMENT (MS in ACCOUNTING COURSE)